Green Card for Canadians Marrying a U.S. Citizen

 Adjustment of Status and Consular Processing

 As outlined in the Marriage-Based Green Card for Canadians section, there are two ways to apply for a green card through marriage.
-The first is Adjustment of Status if currently the United States, and the second is Consular Processing while waiting in Canada for an interview at the U.S. Consulate in Montreal.
-You can apply for adjustment of status if you are currently in the United States on a work visa, student visa or investor visa.
-Otherwise if you are outside of the United States, you can apply for an immigrant visa at the U.S. Consulate in Montreal.
+The first is Adjustment of Status if the Canadian spouse is currently the United States.
+The second option is Consular Processing if the Canadian citizen is outside the U.S. In this case, he or she will wait for an immigrant visa interview at the U.S. Consulate in Montreal.

 Proof of Bona Fide Marriage